bgamari/ghc-wiki-import/linking-haskell.md

+SM: are you talking about the current implementation or your proposal here?

 An object file must be compiled as position independent code (`-fPIC`).
-Then a temporary dynamic library is produced by `ld` with no other inputs.
+Then a temporary dynamic library is produced by `ld` with no other inputs (SM: this is not the case currently).
 Undefined symbols are ignored.